Syennagraham/TarotBytes/README.md

 # TarotBytes
 Performs tarot readings using PaLM, Google's large language model.

+The spreads and interpretations are based off of the Rider-Waite Tarot Deck.
+[Rider-Waite Spreads](https://psychiclibrary.com/tarot-card-spreads/)

 ## Spreads

+## Spreads

 ### The Three-Card Spread
 The Three-Card Tarot Spread is a fundamental and widely used layout in tarot card reading.
 It consists of drawing three cards from the tarot deck and arranging them in a row.
 Each card in this spread has a specific significance:

-The First Card: This card represents the past and provides insight into the events, influences, or circumstances that have led up to the current situation or question.
+1. This card represents the past and provides insight into the events, influences, or circumstances that have led up to the current situation or question.

-The Second Card: This card represents the present and offers guidance or insights into the current state of affairs or the energies surrounding the situation.
+2. This card represents the present and offers guidance or insights into the current state of affairs or the energies surrounding the situation.

-The Third Card: This card represents the future and provides glimpses into potential outcomes, paths, or developments based on the current circumstances and choices made.
+3. This card represents the future and provides glimpses into potential outcomes, paths, or developments based on the current circumstances and choices made.

 ### The Celtic Cross

-The Celtic Cross Tarot Spread is a complex and in-depth layout that provides a comprehensive view of a situation or question.
-It consists of ten cards arranged in a specific pattern, and each card has a unique role:
+The Celtic Cross Tarot Spread is a complex and comprehensive layout in tarot card reading, consisting of ten cards arranged in a specific pattern.
+Each card in this spread has a distinct significance:

-1. The First Card (The Significator): This card represents the person or situation in question and is placed in the center of the spread.

-2. The Second Card (The Crossing Card): This card is laid across the first card and represents challenges or obstacles the individual or situation is facing.
+1. Your Current Situation: This card represents your present circumstances or the central issue you're facing, providing insight into what's currently happening in your life.

+2. Obstacles or Challenges: This card highlights potential hurdles, difficulties, or obstacles that you may encounter as you navigate your current situation.

+3. Potential Opportunities: This card reveals opportunities or positive aspects that can arise from your current circumstances, offering guidance on how to make the most of them.

+4. Foundation of the Situation: This card delves into the underlying factors or roots of your situation, helping you understand the core elements at play.

-3. The Third Card (The Foundation): This card represents the past influences or events that have led to the current situation.
+5. The Past: This card offers insights into past events or influences that have contributed to your current situation, shedding light on how you got here.

-4. The Fourth Card (The Recent Past): This card sheds light on recent events or influences that are affecting the present.

-5. The Fifth Card (The Crown): This card represents the current state of affairs and what is currently on the individual's mind.

-6. The Sixth Card (The Near Future): This card provides insights into the near future and what is likely to occur in the coming weeks or months.
+6. The Future: This card provides glimpses into potential outcomes and developments based on your current path and choices.

-7. The Seventh Card (The Self): This card reflects the individual's attitude, feelings, and approach to the situation.
+7. Your Attitude Towards the Situation: This card reflects your attitude, feelings, or approach to the situation, helping you understand your own perspective.

-8. The Eighth Card (External Influences): This card signifies external factors, such as people or events, that may impact the situation.

-9. The Ninth Card (Hopes and Fears): This card reveals the individual's hopes, fears, or expectations regarding the outcome.
+8. Other People’s Attitudes: This card explores how others may perceive or influence the situation, offering insights into external perspectives or influences.

+9. Your Hopes and Fears: This card reveals your hopes and fears related to the situation, helping you acknowledge and address your inner desires and concerns.

-10. The Tenth Card (The Outcome): This final card offers insights into the potential outcome of the situation based on current circumstances and choices made.
+10. The Likely Outcome: This final card provides an indication of the most probable outcome or resolution based on the current circumstances and choices made.

+### Relationship Spread
+The Relationship Spread, often based on the 9-card Rider-Waite spread, is a specialized layout designed to provide insights into the dynamics of a romantic relationship or partnership.
+Each card in this spread has a specific role:

+ 1. How You View Your Partner: This card reflects your perspective on your partner and how you perceive them in the relationship.

+ 2. How Your Partner Views You: This card represents your partner's perspective on you and their perception of your role in the relationship.

+   3. Your Needs: This card reveals your emotional, physical, or psychological needs within the relationship.

+4. Your Partner's Needs: This card shows your partner's needs, desires, or expectations within the relationship.

+5. Current State of Relationship: This card provides insights into the present state of your relationship, including its strengths and challenges.

+6. The Path You Would Like Your Relationship to Follow: This card indicates your desires and intentions for the future of the relationship.

+7. The Path Your Partner Would Like to See Your Relationship Follow:
+    This card represents your partner's hopes and aspirations for the future of the relationship.

+8. Aspects of Your Relationship to Consider: This card highlights important aspects or themes within your relationship that you should pay attention to.

+9. Question Outcome (If There's a Question): If you have a specific question or concern related to the relationship, this card provides guidance or an answer.

+The Relationship Spread is a valuable tool for gaining a deeper understanding of the dynamics between you and your partner.
+It can help identify areas of alignment and potential areas for growth or improvement.
+This spread can be particularly useful for those seeking clarity and guidance in their romantic relationships or partnerships.

 ## How to use
 Note: These instructions are for a MAC